- Notifications

 - supports moreprotocols and more specific AsyncAPI entities, such asbindings, correlation ids, server variables, etc.

-- contains the pluggable minimal clients for all supported protocols based on popular libraries.
+- has built-in clients for all supported protocols based on popular libraries, that may be used in the generated code.

 Another reason is that I don't know JavaScript well.
-And I'm not sure that if we want to support all AsyncAPI features,the existing template would not be rewritten from the ground.
+And I'm not sure that if we want to support all AsyncAPI features,the existing templates would not be rewritten from the ground.

 About